girip11/python_learning/python3_oop/9_10_design_patterns/behavioral/10_visitor_pattern.md

 # Visitor Pattern

+> Visitor is a behavioral design pattern that lets you separate algorithms from the objects on which they operate.

 - Visitor object will be passed to many objects, so that each object can call the required operation on the visitor object.

 - Since the visitor object visits every object, its referred to as visitor design pattern.

 - Using this pattern, each object can invoke method relevant to it.
-Otherwise if we have pass these objects to visitor, then visitor would need to examine the type of each of the object to perform the required operation.

-- This would break the open/closed princile in SOLID.
+- Otherwise if we have pass these objects to visitor, then visitor would need to examine the type of each of the object to perform the required operation.
+This would break the open/closed princile in SOLID.

 ## Structure